symbolicdata/symbolicdata.github.io/Using.Git.markdown

 #### Which Repos and where to find them

 We changed the way to organize our git repository structure.
-Read the [Author Notes](http://symbolicdata.readthedocs.org/en/latest/authornotes.html) at <http://symbolicdata.readthedocs.org>
+Read the [Notes for Authors](http://symbolicdata.readthedocs.org/en/latest/authornotes.html) at <http://symbolicdata.readthedocs.org>

 #### What's about a development model?